tbrowne5/crisprHAL/README.md

 # 4: Preparing your own input CSV Files:

-Input CSV file for predication only, no "Compare" option:
+Input CSV file for prediction only, no "Compare" option:
 ```
 sgRNA
 ATGCATATCCCTCTTATTGCCGGTCGCG